gammillweg/mailSet/README.md

 for each issue is a bonus.
 The real work is the postal forms.

 There is also an Accounting.xlsx; but it is nothing special.
-Run of the mill collect checks and total for deposit and charges to petty cash.
+Run-of-the-mill collect checks and total for deposit and charges to petty cash.